Professional Certificate in Mental Health

 Participants will be able to:

-1. Attain an understanding of the aetiology, symptomology and evidence-based treatment approaches, and course of the illness for MDD and PDD.
+1. Attain an understanding of the aetiology, symptomology and evidence-based treatment approaches, and course of the illness for individuals with Major Depression and Persistent Depressive Disorders.

-2. Appreciate the effects of depressive disorders on clients and their families, and co-work with mental health professionals to support them in their recovery journey.
+2. Appreciate the effects of depressive disorders on clients and their families, and related social work intervention.

-3. Appreciate the relationship between depression and presentations related to grief and bereavement.
+3. Appreciate the relationship between depression and presentations related to grief and bereavement, and suicidal behaviour.

-5. Use of psychometric tools in screening for depression.
+4. Apply relevant psychometric tools in the screening of depression.

-6. Apply the Integrated Illness Causation Model and S Systemic framework in the management of complex cases with depressive disorders.
+5. Apply the Integrated Illness Causation Model and systemic framework in the assessment and management of complex cases with depressive disorders.

 SWK CPE - PC - Mental Health - Webpage_3